blukatdevelopment/UnchainedWorldsOld/gm_tools/campaigns/Lysteria/Quests/joe_momma/joe_momma.md

 "Sama from Flamevale says she's found something important after digging through all the library books checked out by 'Joe Momma'."

 ### Road to/from Flamevale
 Each player rolls a 1d20.
-If one of them gets a 1, then they are ambushed by human bandits wearing black headbands and demanding they deposit half of any gold they have to ensure safe travels.
+If one of them rolls under a 5, then they are ambushed by human bandits wearing black headbands and demanding they deposit half of any gold they have to ensure safe travels.
 The captain's name is Leroy, and the group is known as the Black Sashes.

+Leroy will start with "Hey, gnome girl.
+What's your name?"
+They'll hold up a picture, then look at Akatsuki.
+"One of my buddies spotted you selling a hammer with my brother's name on it right as he and his crew went missing.
+Something tells me you know where he's at.
+Well?
+Spill the beans."

 The entire group has 2d12GP, 2d20SP, and 2d100CP on them.
 Bandits:
 - 1 Bandit Captain